PROJECT COST COMPONENTS

 |ASSESSMENT ENGINEER’S REPORT

-Click here to view the assessment engineer’s report, which explains how project costs were calculated.
+Click here to view the assessment engineer’s report, which explains how each property’s share of the infrastructure cost of $150 million was calculated.

 |MY PROPERTY’S ASSESSMENT

-Click here to access the list of individual assessments.
-To find your assessment, locate your property on the list by APN number (this number is listed on your property tax bill) or by address.
+Click here to access a list of each property’s assessment.
+To find your property’s assessment, locate your property on the list by APN number (this number is listed on your property tax bill) or by address.
 To search for your property, download the document and open the PDF document.
 Then press the Control and F keys simultaneously to search for your assessment.

 |EARLY PAYMENT INFORMATION